 Probably the London restaurant that's done more for this city's passion for pasta than any other recent opening, Padella comes from the Trullo stable and serves up freshly-made-each-day pasta.
 The only downside is the queue or waiting time for a table.
 Prepare to be patient.

 This Bermondsey restaurant comes from Hervé Durochat, the man behind another restaurant in Bermondsey, the ever popular Casse Croute.
 Here alongside a small selection of French dishes, the star attraction is the chicken - or the Poulet de Bresse to be precise.

 Further along the same street as his popular tapas bar José, this is the Spanish chef's more formal offering, seating 40 people, with a private dining option and a communal table in front of the bar.
 Expect bigger dishes with an emphasis on sharing.

 A classic London Bridge restaurant, Roast has a very British feel to the menu and - as you may guess from the name - does a mean roast dinner.
 It's one of the longest-serving restaurants in Borough Market with a super view over the market.

 This is a small two storey restaurant with a modern take on traditional Mexican from food husband and wife team Edson and Natalie Diaz-Fuentes.
 Here you'll find a menu which mixes what you know about Mexican cooking with more unfamiliar dishes.

 The Borough Market Wright Brothers is where the seafood restaurant company first started and it's still a big draw in the area.
-Expect some of the best seafood in town all around an open kitchen.
+They serve up some of the best seafood in town all around an open kitchen.
 If you love oysters, a visit here is a must.

 The best of Borough map